kodeFant/driftercode.com/content/blog/slaying-a-ui-antipattern-with-typescript/index.md

     | Success data
 ```

-With a data formed like this stored in the state model, a developer is forced to make a view for each case.
+With data formed like this stored in the state model, a developer is forced to handle a view for every case.

 **There will be no more postponing the loading and error views for "later".**